awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ```
 alias/ExampleAlias
 ```
-The `aws/` prefix for an alias name is reserved for [AWS managed CMKs](#aws-managed-cmk)\.
+The `aws/` prefix for an alias name is reserved for [AWS managed keys](#aws-managed-cmk)\.
 You cannot create an alias with this prefix\.
-For example, the alias name of the AWS managed CMK for Amazon Simple Storage Service \(Amazon S3\) is the following\.
+For example, the alias name of the AWS managed key for Amazon Simple Storage Service \(Amazon S3\) is the following\.

 ```
 alias/aws/s3